samoylenko/samoylenko.me/README.md

         The top common application security vulnerabilities list.
 You will often see that for many of our colleagues, application security starts and ends here.
-However, this is just the beginning of what needs to be watched for.
+However, this list is just the beginning.

         1. [MITRE CWE (Common Weaknesses Enumeration)](https://cwe.mitre.org)

         Knowledge base on security weaknesses.
-Vulnerabilities that are found by security researchers are commonly mapped against CWE IDs - this is a practice that we recommend to ensure having a common ground with all parties involved into the vulnerability resolution process.
+Vulnerabilities that are found by security researchers are commonly mapped against CWE IDs - this is a practice that we recommend to ensure having a common ground with all parties involved in the vulnerability resolution process.

         3. [OWASP ASVS (Application Security Verification Standard)](https://www.owasp.org/index.php/Category:OWASP_Application_Security_Verification_Standard_Project)